vallis/synthlisa/README.txt

-  text.usetex to True in matplotlibrc (or at runtime in rcParams); this will be slower (and it will require a working installation of LaTeX including dvipng), but probably better-looking; some older versions of libpng require text.dvipnghack to be set to True to avoid jagging in the Tk display (but the postscript is fine anyway).
+  text.usetex to True in matplotlibrc (or at runtime in rcParams); this will be slower (and it will require a working installation of LaTeX including dvipng), but probably better-looking; some older versions of libpng require text.dvipnghack in matplotlibrc to be set to True to avoid jagging in the Tk display (but the postscript is fine, anyway).

 ----------------------------
 4f.Installing Synthetic LISA